VisibleOverworldWildEncounters/Visible-Overworld-Wild-Encounters-V20/README.md

 ```

 ### CHANGELOG
+NEW FEATURES FROM VERSION 19.1.0.4 FOR PEv19:
+ - rearranged aggressive encounters as an Add On

-NEW FEATURES FROM VERSION 19.1.0,1 FOR PEv19:
+NEW FEATURES FROM VERSION 19.1.0.1 FOR PEv19:
  - easy install as plugin
  - bug concerning roaming pokemon fixed
  - included an easy way to set the steps a pokemon remains on map before despawning depending on pokemon properties